yding25/URDF_models/README.md

 # URDF_models

+### Overview
-### This repository contains over 100 URDF models for use with Pybullet.
+This repository is a comprehensive collection of over 100 URDF (Unified Robot Description Format) models, specifically designed for use with Pybullet.

-### Some extra information are provided as shown in the table below.
+It serves as a valuable resource for researchers, developers, and hobbyists in the field of robotics and simulation.

+### Model Details
+Each model in this repository is accompanied by detailed information to facilitate its use and integration.
+The following table outlines key attributes for each model:

 | index | subfolder_name   | relative_path                | size_x     | size_y     | size_z     | object_name     | euler_x | euler_y | euler_z | object_description                                                                                           |
 |-------|------------------|------------------------------|------------|------------|------------|-----------------|---------|---------|---------|-------------------------------------------------------------------------------------------------------------|